-> If you love your football, London is the place to be.
+If you love your football, London is the place to be.
 During the current 2019/20 Premier League campaign there are six teams in London playing week in, week out in the competition.
 Arsenal, Chelsea and Tottenham Hotspur are all elite European teams doing their thing in the capital, and each have modern, supersized stadiums (Spurs only finished their new stadium a couple of months ago) which are worth a look even if the footy isn’t on.
+Teams from all over the country come to play in the capital, so whether you’re an avid Arsenal fan or real Reading supporter, you can see some of the best clubs play in the capital.
 Should you be watching either of the huge North London teams, check out our article on the best places to eat in the area here.

-> You can also enjoy international and club cricket at Lords’ Cricket Ground and the Oval, international and club rugby at Twickenham and of course Wimbledon during the summer, which is arguably the most iconic tennis tournament of them all.
+You can also enjoy international and club cricket at Lords’ Cricket Ground and the Oval, international and club rugby at Twickenham and of course Wimbledon during the summer, which is arguably the most iconic tennis tournament of them all.

 The Japanese follow baseball closely and there are two big teams to watch when in Tokyo; The Yomiuri Giants and Tokyo Yakult Swallows are the major teams in the city and both play in the Nippon Professional Baseball’s Central League.